 You've called the friend, sent them an email, waved to them on Facebook, and even posted a heartfelt #TBT on Insta featuring the two of you in second grade—and still nothing.
 Well, we're no geniuses, but it looks like your friend is giving you the old silent treatment.
 Here, some reason why you're being ghosted—and what you can do about it.

 Just because your friend doesn't appear to be talking to you doesn't mean they're necessarily over you completely.
 It's super-easy to let your mind wander to a dark place, but until you hear from them you won't know for sure.
 So give your friend a bit of time to respond—and don't panic.

-It's possible that technological difficulties, sudden travel, or a busy schedule could be the culprits for their lack of communication.
-(Hey, life happens.)
+It's possible that technological difficulties, sudden travel, or a busy schedule could be the culprit for their lack of communication.
+(Hey, life happens!)
 At one time or another, we've all found ourselves in the weeds, with barely enough time to take a shower let alone dig ourselves out of a massive email or voicemail backlog.
 Or perhaps your pal is dealing with a delicate and private personal issue that you simply don't know about.
-Basically, nonresponses could be chalked up to any reason under the sun—but just don't immediately jump into self-blaming when you're not getting immediate answers.
+Basically, nonresponsiveness could be chalked up to any reason under the sun—but just don't immediately jump into self-blaming when you're not getting immediate answers.

 Put Yourself Out There

 If your friend doesn't respond the first time you reach out, try a different means of communication: If you sent an email first, call or send a text the next time.
 Perhaps most importantly, whenever you put yourself out there, be mindful of your tone.
 Avoid accusatory statements, a gruff attitude, and questions that invite further conflict, such as "What's your problem?" and even the classic, "Are you mad at me?"
 Instead, take a gentler approach by saying you've noticed they're not responding and you're looking forward to talking in order to resolve the issues.
 Trust that they'll reach back out whenever they're ready.